tehraniiaz/static-social-network/README.md

 # static-social-network
-Implementation of static social network using genetic meta-heuristic algorithm
+Implementation of static social networks using genetic meta-heuristic algorithm